14islands/14islands-com-v2/app/blog/_posts/2017-11-30-aline-joins-as-visual-designer.md

 Aline was a Senior Designer at Fjord in Stockholm for many years and before that an Art Director at DigitasLBi in Paris.
 She studied multimedia design at Gobelins and has ever since made beautiful designs for brands such as Armani, Louis Vuitton, Dior and Sephora, as well as Digital Services for some of Sweden’s biggest players in e-commerce and banking.

 What makes Aline a great fit for 14islands is her experience with interactive designs.
-As a studio that loves to build user experiences, she compliments our technology skills and makes it possible for us to help on both digital designs and development for our partners.
+As a studio that loves to build user experiences, she complement our technology skills and makes it possible for us to help on both digital designs and development for our partners.

 We are happy to have Aline on-board and are looking forward to this new chapter.